SylviBlossom/rtd-tutorial/docs/source/test/cat/bullet.rst

     :param numbers x,y: The position of the bullet.
     :param string texture: The path to the bullet's texture.

+    **Functions**

     .. method:: setSprite(texture, [speed, loop, on_finished])

-        Sets the sprite of the bullet to the specified path, and changes the bullet's ``width`` and ``height`` variables to the dimensions of the sprite. ``speed``, ``loop``, and ``on_finished`` will be passed into the sprite's ``play()`` function.
+        Sets the :attr:`sprite <Bullet.sprite>` of the bullet to the specified path, and changes the bullet's ``width`` and ``height`` variables to the dimensions of the sprite. ``speed``, ``loop``, and ``on_finished`` will be passed into the sprite's ``play()`` function.

         :param string texture: The path to the bullet's texture.
-        :param speed: The animation delay between frames.
+        :param number speed: The animation delay between frames.
-        :type speed: number, optional
-        :param loop: Whether the animation should loop.
+        :param boolean loop: Whether the animation should loop.
-        :type loop: boolean, optional
-        :param on_finished: A function to call when the animation finishes.
+        :param function on_finished: A function to call when the animation finishes.

-        :type on_finished: function, optional
+    .. method:: isBullet(id)

+        :param number id: The id of the bullet.
+        :returns: Whether the bullet is the bullet with the specified ID, or extends it.
+        :rtype: boolean

+    .. method:: getTarget()

+        :returns: The target of the :attr:`attacker <Bullet.attacker>` (if any), or ``ANY``.
+        :rtype: string or :class:`PartyBattler`

+    .. method:: getDamage()

+        :returns: The :attr:`damage <Bullet.damage>` of the bullet.
+If :attr:`damage <Bullet.damage>` is ``nil``, will calculate damage based on the enemy's attack.
+        :rtype: number

+    .. method:: onDamage(soul)

+        Called when the player collides with the bullet without invincibility frames.
+By default, damages the player and sets their invincibility frames.

+        :param :class:`Soul` soul: The :class:`Soul` that the bullet collided with.

+    .. method:: onCollide(soul)

+        Called when the player collides with the bullet, regardless of invincibility frames.
+By default, calls :func:`Bullet:onDamage(soul) <Bullet.onDamage>` if the player does not have active invincibility frames, and removes the bullet if :attr:`destroy_on_hit` is true.

+        :param :class:`Soul` soul: The :class:`Soul` that the bullet collided with.

+    .. method:: onWaveSpawn(wave)

+        Called when the bullet is spawned by a wave, via :func:`Wave:spawnBullet`.
+By default, does nothing.

+        :param :class:`Wave` wave: The wave that spawned the bullet.

+    **Variables**

+    .. attribute:: sprite

+        The sprite of the bullet, set by :func:`Bullet:setSprite <Bullet.setSprite>`.

+        :type: :class:`Sprite`

-    .. attribute:: Bullet.wave
+    .. attribute:: wave

         A reference to the current Wave class that is active.
 Gets defined after ``init()``, but only if spawned through :func:`Wave:spawnBullet`; otherwise, it is never defined.

-        :type: Wave
+        :type: :class:`Wave`

-    .. attribute:: Bullet.attacker
+    .. attribute:: attacker

         A reference to the enemy associated with the bullet.
 Gets defined after ``init()``, but only if spawned through :func:`Wave:spawnBullet`; otherwise, it is never defined.

-        :type: EnemyBattler
+        :type: :class:`EnemyBattler`

-    .. attribute:: Bullet.damage
+    .. attribute:: damage

         Amount of damage the bullet does.
 If not provided, the game will calculate damage based on the enemy's attack.

         :type: number

-    .. attribute:: Bullet.destroy_on_hit
+    .. attribute:: destroy_on_hit

         Whether the bullet will be removed when it collides with the player. ``true`` by default.

         :type: boolean

-    .. attribute:: Bullet.remove_offscreen
+    .. attribute:: remove_offscreen

         Whether the bullet will be removed when it goes offscreen. ``true`` by default.

         :type: boolean

-    .. attribute:: Bullet.tp
+    .. attribute:: tp

         The amount of TP (in percentage) the player gains from grazing the bullet.
 Defaults to 1.6 (1/10th of a defend).

         :type: number

-    .. attribute:: Bullet.time_bonus
+    .. attribute:: time_bonus

         The number of frames, based on 30fps, that the wave's length will be reduced by when grazing the bullet.
 Apparently this is a mechanic in Deltarune.

         :type: number

-    .. attribute:: Bullet.grazed
+    .. attribute:: grazed

         *(Internal)* Whether the bullet has already been grazed. (reduces graze rewards)